gboeing/ppd534/assignments/reading-responses/readme.md

   2. What dangers lie in making causal claims and why must we be careful as data-driven storytellers?

 Then, everyone responds to the following prompt (approx 1/2 page): describe an example from your studies/work/personal life where a causal claim was made, but shouldn't have been.
 Why was it inappropriate for the speaker/writer to imply causation?

+### Reading Response 9

+The readings discuss the concept of scientism.
+What is it and what is the risk of scientism in urban planning?
+Where does non-scientific-evidence based knowledge belong in urban planning/policymaking processes?